 Washington left the means to return Ona up to Whipple.
 Whipple wasn’t keen on enforcing the law.
 He replied he had invited her to his home on the pretense of offering her a job.
 She had not been decoyed, he wrote, and had a thirst for ‘compleat freedom.’
 He added she had expressed great affection and reverence for the Washingtons and was willing to return if they would free her upon their deaths.

 Ona even agreed to return to the Washingtons on board a ship that day, but the winds delayed departure, wrote Whipple.
 By the time the ship sailed, her friends talked her out of going back.
 It isn’t known whether Whipple made up that story to appease Washington or if Ona really was willing to return.
 He also made it clear the prevailing sentiment in New Hampshire and Massachusetts opposed slavery and would make it hard to return Ona.

 Washington refused to grant Ona her freedom.
 He was averse to bad publicity, though, and cautioned Whipple against using violent measurers to return her ‘as would excite a mob or riot.’

 Whipple on December 22 replied to Washington that he would try to persuade Ona to return, but that she was engaged to be married to a man of mixed race, John Staines.
 That was the last letter about Ona he wrote to the president.

 Ona married John Staines, a seaman, on Jan.
 14, 1797, and settled in Portsmouth.
-Washington’s term ended on March 4, and he returned to Mount Vernon without Ona.
+Washington’s term ended on March 4, and he returned to Mount Vernon without her.

 But Washington did not give up.
-In September 1798, he sent his nephew, Burwell Bassett, to bring Ona back.
-By then, Ona had an infant then, and her husband
+In September 1798, he sent his nephew, Burwell Bassett, to bring Ona Judge Staines back.
+By then, Ona had an infant, and her husband